General Terms and Conditions

 4. IP address.

-5. assist the Controller by appropriate technical and organizational measures, insofar as this is possible, for the fulfilment of the Controller’s obligation to respond to requests for exercising the Data Subject’s rights as set out in Section 6.4 below;
+5. assist the Data Controller by appropriate technical and organizational measures, insofar as this is possible, for the fulfilment of the Data Controller’s obligation to respond to requests for exercising the Data Subject’s rights as set out in Section 6.4 below; and

-6. assist the Controller in ensuring compliance with the obligations set out in Section 6.5 below (data breach) taking into account the nature of processing and the information available to the Processor;
+6. assist the Data Controller in ensuring compliance with the obligations set out in Section 6.5 below (data breach), considering the nature of processing and the information available to the Data Processor; and

-7. at the request of the Controller, delete or return all the Personal Data to the Controller after the termination or cancellation of the respective Subscription and delete existing copies (unless Union or Member State law requires storage of the Personal Data);
+7. at the request of the Data Controller, delete or return all the Personal Data to the Data Controller after the termination or cancellation of the respective Subscription and delete existing copies (unless Union or Member State law requires storage of the Personal Data); and

-8. make available to the Controller all information necessary to demonstrate compliance with the obligations laid down in Article 28 of GDPR and allow for and contribute to audits, including inspections, conducted by the Controller or another auditor mandated by the Controller;
+8. make available to the Data Controller all information necessary to demonstrate compliance with the obligations laid down in Article 28 of GDPR and allow for and contribute to audits, including inspections, conducted by the Data Controller or another auditor mandated by the Data Controller; and

-9. assist the Controller in ensuring compliance with the requirement to carry out Data Protection Impact Assessments as set out in Article 35 of GDPR, taking into account the nature of processing and the information available to the Processor.
+9. assist the Data Controller in ensuring compliance with the requirement to carry out Data Protection Impact Assessments as set out in Article 35 of GDPR, considering the nature of processing and the information available to the Data Processor.

-6.2.2 The Processor will promptly comply with any request by or instruction from the Controller to process the Personal Data, or to stop, mitigate or remedy any unauthorized processing.
+6.2.2 The Data Processor will promptly comply with any request by or instruction from the Data Controller to process the Personal Data, or to stop, mitigate or remedy any unauthorized processing.

-6.2.3 The Processor may disclose Personal Data and assign its rights and obligations related thereto to its subcontractors (the “Data Processing Subcontractors”) solely for the purpose of developing and provisioning the Service.
-Any such disclosure or assignment can only be done on condition that Data Processing Subcontractor is bound by written agreement that provides at least same level of data protection and confidentiality as set out in these T&C.
+6.2.3 The Data Processor may disclose Personal Data and assign its rights and obligations related thereto to its subcontractors (the “Data Processing Subcontractors”) solely for the purpose of developing and provisioning the Service.
+Any such disclosure or assignment can only be done on the condition that the Data Processing Subcontractor is bound by written agreement that provides at least the same level of data protection and confidentiality as set out in these T&Cs.

-6.2.4 The Processor will keep all Personal Data confidential and not disclose such data to third parties, other than Data Processing Subcontractors, unless specifically authorized in writing by the Controller or as required by law.
-If the Processor is required by law, court, regulator or supervisory authority to process or disclose any Personal Data, the Processor will first inform the Controller of this and allow the Controller to object or challenge the requirement, unless the law prohibits the Processor from informing the Controller.
+6.2.4 The Data Processor will keep all Personal Data confidential and not disclose such data to third parties, other than Data Processing Subcontractors, unless specifically authorized in writing by the Data Controller or as required by law.
+If the Data Processor is required by law, court, regulator, or supervisory authority to process or disclose any Personal Data, the Data Processor will first inform the Data Controller of this and allow the Data Controller to object or challenge the requirement, unless the law prohibits the Data Processor from informing the Data Controller.

 6.3 Security

-6.3.1 The Processor shall, taking into account the state of the art, the costs of implementation and the nature, scope, context and purposes of processing as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons, implement appropriate technical and organizational measures to ensure a level of security appropriate to the risk, including as appropriate:
+6.3.1 The Data Processor shall, considering the state of the art, the costs of implementation and the nature, scope, context and purposes of processing as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons, implement appropriate technical and organizational measures to ensure a level of security appropriate to the risk, including as appropriate:

 4. a process for regularly testing, assessing and evaluating the effectiveness of technical and organizational measures for ensuring the security of the processing.